xyzshantaram/campfire/site/sections/docs.md

 <details>
 <summary><code>escape()</code> and <code>unescape()</code> - string sanitization</summary>

 Simple HTML escaping and unescaping utilities.
 These are the bare minimum for inserting text into the DOM - you should look to a different library for more complex needs.

-##### Escape HTML characters

 ```js
 escape("<script>alert('XSS')</script>"); // "&lt;script&gt;alert('XSS')&lt;/script&gt;"